SmarterApp/TDS_TestDeliverySystemDataAccess/README.md

-# Welcome to the TDSDLLDev Modules
+# Welcome to the TDSDLL Modules

-The TDSDLLDev is group of shared modules which can be used by other projects to access and manipulate databases.
-TDSDLLDev contains business level logic of database reads and updates most commonly perfomed by stored procedures.
+The TDSDLL is group of shared modules which can be used by other projects to access and manipulate databases.
+TDSDLL contains business level logic of database reads and updates most commonly perfomed by stored procedures.

 ## License ##